 The most interesting aspects of my job are exchanging investment ideas with clients across the globe and discussing industry dynamics and company strategy with company management.

 I work in the Global Investment Research division in Hong Kong.
-I am an equity research analyst covering Greater China clean energy and utilities.
-We seek to provide the best stock investment ideas in our sector for our clients.
+I am an equity research analyst covering Greater China oil/gas, alternative energy, and utilities.
+We seek to provide the best stock investment ideas and industry analytical framework in these sectors for our clients.
 The professional development of our team members is also a priority of mine.

 The most interesting aspects of my job are exchanging investment ideas with clients across the globe and discussing industry dynamics and company strategy with company management.
 Site visits also offer first-hand knowledge about the businesses around us.